 The section on pre-removal detention in the Residence Act opens with a general clause on the principle of proportionality:

-“Detention pending deportation is not permissible if the purpose of the detention can be achieved by other, less severe but equally sufficient means.
+“Detention pending removal is not permissible if the purpose of the detention can be achieved by other, less severe but equally sufficient means.
 The detention shall be limited to the shortest possible duration.
-Minors and families with minors may be taken into detention awaiting deportation only in exceptional cases and only for as long as it is adequate considering the well-being of the child.”
+Minors and families with minors may be taken into detention awaiting removal only in exceptional cases and only for as long as it is adequate considering the well-being of the child.”

-In spite of this provision, lawyers and NGOs have frequently criticised that detention pending deportation is imposed by the responsible local courts “too often and too easily” and a high number of detention orders were overturned by higher courts upon appeal.
+In spite of this provision, lawyers and NGOs have frequently criticised that detention pending removal is imposed by the responsible local courts “too often and too easily” and a high number of detention orders were overturned by higher courts upon appeal.
 In court decisions, alternatives to detention are rarely discussed.
+The practice is resorting to detention also differs widely between Federal States: by way of example, in 2020 in Berlin detention was only ordered in 18 cases compared to 968 forced removals (2 %), whereas in Bavaria, 851 persons were detained for a total of 1,558 forced removals (i.e. 54%).

 Responsibility for carrying out removal procedures lies with local or regional authorities or, when the person reaches the airport, with the Federal Police.
 Therefore, no common approach to the use of alternatives to detention could be adequately ascertained.